jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

-# Learning More
+# [fit] Learning More

+^ Hopefully this has given you a taste of what's possible outside of the "traditional" stateful approaches to application design.
+The info out there far exceeds what anyone could present in an hour, so here are some additional resources.

+---

-- Check out ReactiveCocoa
+# [fit] Check out ReactiveCocoa
-- Play with purely functional programming languages, like Haskell and Elm
+# [fit] github.com/ReactiveCocoa/ReactiveCocoa

 ^ ReactiveCocoa (of which I'm an author) offers further mechanisms for minimizing state and complexity.
+Explaining RAC would take a presentation of its own, but the basic idea is to think of state as "changes over time" instead of in-place updates, which makes it simpler to manage changes in general.

+---

+# [fit] Haskell
+# [fit] book.realworldhaskell.org
+# [fit]
+# [fit] Elm
+# elm-lang.org

-Or just try your hand at pure FP/FRP.
+^ Or just try your hand at purely functional programming.
 Working in a language like Haskell or Elm will open your eyes to how unnecessary state really is.
 Even if you never use them in a real application, they'll expand your mind and teach you valuable lessons that can be applied to everyday programming.

-^ If you want a specific tutorial, I highly recommend Real World Haskell, for a very practical approach to building Real World™ applications in a pure FP language.

 ---